 - A maximum of 80 credits from a four-year institution and 60 credits from a two-year institution (combined total of 80) may be accepted toward a Northeastern degree;

 - Courses may not be Remedial/Developmental/ESL/Physical Education/Non-academic; and

 - Students have up to one semester after matriculation to finalize transfer credit.

 The Transfer Credit Database (this link works best in Google Chrome) provides what other courses have already been successfully transferred from a given institution.
 If pursuing a course other than those already cataloged in this database, the student should submit a course description and syllabus for evaluation by the relevant department to their academic advisor.
 All courses must have and official, approved evaluation from a Northeastern University evaluator before the petition will be considered.

 Students must submit an official transcript to their academic advisor as soon as possible after completion of the course at the outside institution.
-The Office of Undergraduate Academic Advisors prefers that students hand deliver transcripts to 180 Renaissance Park in its original sealed envelope.
+If you are having your official transcript mailed to or dropped off with your academic advisor, please keep the transcript in its original sealed envelope.
 Opened transcripts cannot be accepted as valid for transfer credit.